Pyomo/pyomo/pyomo/contrib/doe/documentation/docs/source/index.rst

       -   :math:`\text{cond}({\mathbf{M}})`
       - Ratio of the longest axis to the shortest axis of the confidence ellipse

-In order to solve problems of the above, Pyomo.DOE implements the 2-stage stochastic program developed in [Wang and Dowling, 2022].
+In order to solve problems of the above, Pyomo.DOE implements the 2-stage stochastic program.
+Please see Wang and Dowling (2022) for details.

 Pyomo.DOE Required Inputs
 --------------------------------
 The required inputs to the Pyomo.DOE solver are the following:

-* A process model
+* A function that creates the process model
 * Dictionary of parameters and their nominal value
 * Dictionary of measurements and their measurement time points
 * Dictionary of design variables and their control time points